Lion Art

 Wall carving on the stone figure of SEKHMET.

 As part of Egyptian civilisation, the lion represented the sun’s fierce heat.
-He was seen in the likeness of SEKHMET, an Egyptian goddess known as the Eye of Ra, and she is the power that protects the good and annihilates the wicked.
+He was seen in the likeness of SEKHMET, an Egyptian goddess known as the Eye of Ra.
+She is the power that protects the good and annihilates the wicked.

 Antonio Canova statue cemetery Angel with a lion